gbuktenica/paste-keystrokes/README.md

 ## Usage

 1. Double click sendClipboard.ahk to load the shortcut.
-Not that the AutoHotkey icon should now be in the notification window.
+Note that the AutoHotkey icon should now be in the notification window.

 1. Copy the text you need into the clipboard.